 Where to Start Writing a College Application Essay

-As mentioned above, the applicant should ensure that the school aligns with their values before beginning the writing process.
+As mentioned above, before beginning the writing process, the applicant should make sure that the school aligns with their values.
 The XQ College Pathfinder is an amazing tool to help redirect distracted minds back to the college selection process.
 The guide provides a few questions that help students familiarize themselves with each of their selected schools.
 Reference these questions throughout the research process:

 - What is each school’s mission statement?
 How do they carry this out on their campuses?

 - What is each school’s vision for its students?
 What key values do they incorporate into life on campus?

 - What aspects drew you to the school?
 What aspect of each school landed them on your application list?

 - How does each school interact with its surrounding community?

 - How might you get involved in student life?
 Are there clubs, Greek life, campus events?
 What do students do for fun?

 Now that students have gotten to know more about each school’s mission and about the school’s student body.
 Think of each school as a persona and how would a prospective student befriend them.
 What interests do they have in common?
 Now think about how to incorporate that into the college essay.

 Tell a Story in the College Application Essay